 Certain drugs, such as selective serotonin reuptake inhibitors (SSRIs – a type of antidepressant) have sexual side effects, including semen leakage.

 If this happens, men should speak to their doctor.
 Adjusting the medication dose or changing the medication altogether might help.
 However, patients should never make such changes on their own.
-It is important to have a doctor’s guidance.
+It is important to have a doctor’s guidance concerning any medication changes.

 Semen leakage can be a symptom of prostatitis – inflammation of the prostate gland.
 Men may have other symptoms as well, such as pain and problems with urination.
-Prostatitis can usually be treated with medications, and some men try prostate massage and biofeedback.
+Prostatitis can usually be treated with medications, but needs proper evaluation by a doctor.

 Prostate Cancer